2121 Ala Wai

 Across 37 listings, none mention co-op or cooperative ownership; instead several explicitly say 'fee simple 2 bedroom' or 'fee simple 2 bedroom, 1 bath condo,' indicating condominium, not co-op.
 Many listings detail what the HOA/maintenance fee includes, e.g., 'Maintenance fee includes electricity, water, hot water, Cable TV, internet' or 'all utilities are included in the maintenance fee,' but none of the 37 listings mention 'coop taxes,' 'co-op tax,' or any taxes being included.
 There is no conflicting evidence suggesting co-op taxes are part of the fee.
 This consistent silence strongly supports the declared value of False, with no clear caveats beyond the usual possibility of incomplete remarks.

-Electricity inclusion is confirmed by both MLS and remarks.
-The current MLS data shows ELECTR in 20/20 listings, and numerous public remarks say “maintenance fee includes electricity,” “all utilities included,” or similar.
-This is one of the strongest verified features in the building.
+Electricity inclusion is confirmed extremely strongly.
+The current MLS data shows ELECTR in all 20 of 20 listings, and remarks repeatedly say "electricity included," "maintenance fee includes electricity," or "all utilities included."
+This is consistent across the building.

 Across the 37 listings, at least 18 explicitly describe what the HOA/maintenance fee includes.
 These remarks consistently say variations of “ALL utilities included,” or list specific items such as “electricity, water, sewer, cable TV, and internet service,” “electricity, water, hot water, sewer, internet, and basic cable,” or “Maintenance fees include Electricity, Water, Sewer, Internet and Cable.”
 None of these 18 listings mention gas, nor do any of the remaining listings reference gas service or gas being included.
 There is no conflicting statement like “gas included in maintenance fee.”
 This repeated omission, combined with detailed utility lists, strongly supports the declared value of False, with the caveat that remarks are marketing text, not legal documents.